Next Book in the Series Browse A–Z

 Publication Reading Order

-The Best Science Fiction of the Year is a Science Fiction / Literary Fiction series by Bruce Sterling, comprising 16 books published between 1972 and 1987.
-Books are listed in publication order, which is the recommended reading sequence.
+The Best Science Fiction of the Year is a Science Fiction / Literary Fiction series by Bruce Sterling, made up of 16 books published between 1972 and 1987.
+It begins with The Best Science Fiction of the Year 1 (1972), and is best read in publication order.
+The most recent entry is Best Science Fiction and Fantasy of the Year 16 (1987), spanning 15 years of storytelling.

 # Title Year Buy